Anaphylaxis Self-Study Course

 World Allergy Organization.
 (2014).
 WAO allergy quiz.
 Retrieved from http://www.worldallergy.org/quiz/0114.php

 Final Examination – This final exam consists of 50 randomly selected questions from a pool of 62 items.
 A printable CLPNA Certificate of Completion is available upon passing this exam with a score of 80% or better.
+If you are an Alberta LPN, please enter your Registration Number when requested.
+Everyone else, leave in the default number.
 If you want a copy of the Final Exam Results e-mailed to yourself (or anyone else), enter the appropriate e-mail address.
 Otherwise, leave it blank.
 (Results are ONLY e-mailed if you have passed the exam).

 Anaphylaxis Course Evaluation – Please complete this online survey after finishing this self-study course.
 Your feedback and comments will greatly assist CLPNA in developing and delivering effective, quality nursing educational resources.

 The Final Exam and the quiz can be completed on regular browsers, tablets and smart phones.
 For iPhones and iPads, download and install the FREE iSpring viewer from the iTunes Store.
 For Android devices, iSpring Play is available here.
 The quizzes can also be downloaded and saved on your mobile device and completed off-line at your convenience.

 To view and download the PDF/PRINT documents requires Adobe Acrobat Reader.

 If you are using these quizzes final exam for class assignments or continuing education credits, and want a copy of the Results for your records, enter your name when requested.
 Otherwise, use Guest and proceed with the quiz / exam.
 No results or scores are recorded or tracked!